qcabel/park-recommendation/README.md

 ### Part IV.
 Zip code based park filter and app deployment

 A subset of parks will be considered for ranking given the user provided zip code `find_zipcode_nearby_parks.ipynb`.
+The app is available for 1146 unique zip codes near the region of Philadelphia and New York City.
+Candidate parks are within 40 miles of the zip code, and first 25 recommended parks are shown.

 The web app interface can be found at `parkFinderZip/zipMap.html` and deployed through Flask `parkFinderZip/park_finder_server.py`.